JonathanLinney/Table-migrator--Sandpit-to-Snowflake-/README.md

 The script will:

-Pull tables (including all their data) from SQL Server to Snowflake, preserving column formats
+Copy tables (including all their data) from SQL Server to Snowflake, preserving column formats

 ## Author